clunion/shardoverse/README.md

     export LIBRARY_PATH=/mingw64/lib

-On Linux systems, the same mechanism happens, but the Shell variable is called *LD_LIBRARY_PATH* and the correct path may look like /usr/local/lib/.
+On Unix-like systems (Linux, BSD, Apple-Darwin(?), ...), the same mechanism happens, but the Shell variable is called *LD_LIBRARY_PATH* and the correct path may look like /usr/local/lib/.
 Then it also has to be set in the start up scripts, in this case like this:

     export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH